hyphop/khadas-rescue/docs/spi_upgrade_dhcp.md

 1) prepare boot.scr just run `share/dhcp.upgrade_spi_flash.make`
 2) run it `../scrips/net_tftp_server`

-reboot device in uboot dhcp mode with next u-boot shell commands
+reboot device in uboot-dhcp mode

+if u have legacy uboot u press any key in UART serial terminal for stop normal boot process, and type this command line

     dhcp; tftp 0 boot.scr; autoscr 0

+if u have advanced uboot from krescue already, just press middle hot key for activate dhcp+ftp mode

 after what we can see this output in serial-uart console